Your Options If You’ve Failed a Matric Subject

 - Failed a maximum of two subjects

 If you meet these criteria, and want to register for a re-write, then contact the Department of Education, via your school.
 The deadline to register for a supplementary exam is usually mid-January, but it is best to register as soon as possible after you receive your results.
-The supplementary examinations usually take place in February and March.
-The 2016 dates have not yet been finalised so keep an eye on the media releases posted on the Department of Education website once the Matric results are released.
+The supplementary examinations now take place in June.
+The 2020 dates have not yet been finalised so keep an eye on the media releases posted on the Department of Education website once the Matric results are released.

 This is also an excellent time to consider tutoring, to assist you with those difficult sections of work and to help you cover all the material needed before you write your exam.
 By getting support systems in place well in advance of your Matric re-write, you will improve your chances of improving your marks and passing your subject.
 It is important to know, however, that it is also up to you to pass, so start observing good study habits: make up a timetable; give yourself a good, clean, well-lit study area, away from the hustle and bustle of the house.